-Celebrate Mardi Gras at home with this famous New Orleans pastry.
+Celebrate Mardi Gras at home with Overnight Beignets, a famous New Orleans pastry.
 The dough rests in the refrigerator overnight for shorter work the next morning.

-One of the things I love most about food is how it can transport you to another place without having to travel there.
+The thing I love most about food is how it can transport you to another place without having to travel there.
 Beignets, for example.
-They can be made at home, and although they won’t taste exactly like the famous ones at Café du Monde (the recipe is closely guarded), they are pretty incredible from your own fryer.
+They can easily be made at home.
+And although they won’t taste exactly like the famous ones at Café du Monde (the recipe is closely guarded), they will taste pretty incredible fresh from your own fryer.
 Brew yourself some strong chicory coffee and cut it with hot milk for an accompaniment, and you’ll have a near authentic New Orleans beignet-eating experience.

-This was my very first foray into beignet making, and although I am well-practiced with making yeast doughs, I was not prepared for the instructions from King Arthur Baking’s recipe.
+This was my very first foray into beignet making.
+So I researched recipes from all over and settled on adapted one from King Arthur Baking.
+And although I am well-practiced with making all kinds of yeast doughs, I was not prepared for the instructions.
 It simply said “Combine all the ingredients and mix them together.”
-Huh?
-This seemed a little undisciplined to me, compared to say, a doughnut formula.
-But I went forward anyway and things went so well, it’s a new favorite recipe.
+Could it be that simple?
+It was!
+I went forward anyway and things went so well, it’s a new favorite recipe.

-This dough must be chilled, and the yeasty flavor develops best overnight, or you can refrigerate it up to two days which is the route I took.
+Chill the Beignet dough overnight so the yeasty flavor develops best overnight, or you can refrigerate it up to two days which is the route I took.
 Once mixed, I plopped the dough in a big, greased, zip-top bag so it would have room to expand if it decided to.
 Another step that seemed unusual was rolling the dough straight from the refrigerator.
 There is no second rise.
 The chilled dough is rolled flat, cut, and fried from this cold state.

 The beignets puffed and pillowed to golden brown perfection in 360°F oil.
 I recommend using an electric skillet to make these, if you have one.
 Most have an interior thermometer that keeps the oil at consistent temp the entire duration of frying.
 If you don’t have an electric skillet, you’ll need a cooking thermometer clipped to the side of a heavy-bottomed pan.